Can VLMs Detect and Localize Fine-Grained AI-Edited Images?: Evaluation

-As shown in~\Cref{tab:gemini-llava-all}, Image Augmentation Only raises Hard Accuracy to 0.970 (54.0\% OP) and Easy Accuracy to 0.950 (65.0\% OP).
-Sampling from COCO Extras achieves 0.965 Accuracy (59.0\% OP) on Hard and 0.975 Accuracy (71.0\% OP) on Easy, and delivers the highest Hard version Region Precision of 64.0\%.
-Bootstrap Resampling yields 0.955 Accuracy (57.0\% OP) on Hard and 0.956 Accuracy (70.0\% OP) on Easy, demonstrating that even simple resampling of the limited original set can substantially improve performance.
+All three balancing strategies clearly outperform the no-processing baseline.
+Among them, Sampling from COCO Extras works best, pushing UQ performance to $0.97$ Acc / $59\%$ OP (with the highest UQ RP of $64\%$) and UF performance to $0.98$ Acc / $71\%$ OP, while simple augmentation or bootstrap resampling bring smaller but still noticeable gains.

-\mypara{Effect of Data Scale on Detection} We evaluate how model performance scales as the number of training images increases from 1,000 to 4,000 in the Gemini-IG subset, while maintaining a 1:1 ratio between original and edited images.
-We use the Gemma3 model fine-tuned with LoRA at rank 64.
+\mypara{Effect of Data Scale} We evaluate how performance scales by fine-tuning Gemma3 with LoRA on the Gemini-IG subset while varying the training size from $1,000$ to $4,000$ images, keeping a 1:1 ratio between original and edited images.

-As shown in~\Cref{fig:scaling}, overall classification Accuracy remains nearly 1.000 across all sample sizes, with only a minor fluctuation at 2,000 images.
-In contrast, both Region Precision and Object Precision improve steadily as the dataset grows.
-Region Precision increases from 66.0\% at 1,000 images to 76.0\% at 4,000 images, while Object Precision rises from 66.0\% to 75.0\%.
-These findings indicate that although classification Accuracy saturates at an early stage, the more detailed metrics continue to benefit from larger training sets.
+As shown in~\Cref{fig:scaling}, overall classification accuracy remains nearly $1.00$ across all sample sizes.
+In contrast, both RP and OP improve steadily as the dataset grows.
+RP increases from $66\%$ at $1,000$ images to $76\%$ at $4,000$ images, while OP rises from $66\%$ to $75\%$.
+These findings indicate that although classification accuracy saturates at an early stage, the more detailed metrics continue to benefit from larger training sets.

+\mypara{Comparison of RLVR Training} \Cref{tab:rlvr_training} compares SFT and RLVR when fine-tuning Qwen2.5-VL on the Step1X-Edit UF split.
+RLVR yields only modest but consistent gains over SFT: F1 increases from $0.96$ to $0.98$, RP from $83\%$ to $85\%$, and OP from $81\%$ to $84\%$, while Acc remains at $0.97$.
+More importantly, RLVR optimizes the model under a verifiable reward that explicitly encourages structured reasoning and localization of the manipulated content.
+As illustrated in \Cref{fig:rlvr_case}, the RLVR-trained model provides a natural-language explanation and highlights the suspicious objects and regions.
+This makes the detector's behavior more interpretable and offers concrete visual and textual cues that can assist non-expert users in understanding and verifying the detection outcome.